Do you constantly want to help those who complain when you have not been asked? Welcome to the saviors’ club! 😄

 What is saviour complex?

-Savior complex is the belief that we will save others.
+Savior complex is the belief that I will save others.

 Medical, social and therapeutic professions are popular with saviours: doctors, nurses, psychologists, therapists, coaches, educators, etc.